jsf3467v/multi-task-ddi-audit/README.md

 ## Paper

-The full write-up is in `paper.pdf`.
+The full write-up is in paper.pdf, also available on Hugging Face.
 Section 4 documents the data pipeline along with the alias-correction and PK-leakage discoveries.
 Section 5 presents the three audit findings with per-tier and per-class breakdowns.
 Section 6 discusses implications for clinical decision support and regulatory frameworks.

 ## Citation